 We are very proud to serve our Service community and to have Captain Scott Fisher (RSEM Adjutant) on our Board of Governors.
-We are also an active member of Service Children in State Schools (SCISS) and Mrs Mason is a member of SCISS BEAC (National Executive Advisory Council) which helps support and signpost schools with Service Pupils.
+We are also an active member of Service Children in State Schools (SCISS) and Mrs Mason is a member of SCISS NEAC (National Executive Advisory Council) which helps support and signpost schools with Service Pupils.

 As you know, the schools receives Service Pupil Premium (a total of £310 per head) for all Service pupils.
 This money is designed to support Service pupils with pastoral care and mitigate the effects of mobility.
 Our Service Pupil Premium report can be found here.

 Military Kids Club and Mini Troopers

 Children from our military families will have the option to join Military Kids Club.
 Miss Thomas and Anthony from the Army Welfare Service will run the club and children will have the opportunity to play and socialise with other military children, the chance to discuss topics related to military life and throughout the year will get additional opportunities for team building experiences.